 5. Make sure the area is well ventilated until the carpet is fully dry

 1. Keep your walkway free of snow and slush by shoveling, snow blowing or hiring a snow-removal service.

-2. Avoid the dirty snow all together if you can by parking and entering your house through a garage.
+2. Avoid the dirty snow altogether if you can by parking and entering your house through a garage.

 3. Set up a shoe rack at your front door and ask that family members and guests remove their shoes at the door

 4. Invest in two welcome mats–one to stomp on outside and remove as much snow as possible and one inside to stand on while removing shoes.